gchen2016/carnd-p3/README.md

 # carnd-p3
 Training an testing the driving in simulator.

+## Overview
+ 1. Fisrt generate the data using simulator.
+ 2. Build a CNN to calssify driving.
+ 3. Test the model in the simulator.

 ## File Structure
  * model.py - The script to create and train the model.
  * drive.py - The script to drive the car.